acidiney/nestjs-challenge/docs/adr/ADR-001-pushdown-records-queries-to-mongodb.md

 Notes:

 - Use `RegExp` for partial matches where text search is not applicable; prefer text search when `q` is provided.
-- Replace `qty`/`availableStock` fields accordingly to match the actual schema.

 ### Read-Side Repository (Follow-up)